nurkiewicz/kafka-scheduler/README.md

 Thus, I plan to create a dynamic policy, adjusting time bucket sizes depending on their occupancy.
 Basically, if any time bucket becomes too crowded, its size will shrink, in favour of all surrounding buckets.

+# Retention

+In Kafka, retention policy (via `log.retention.hours` or `log.retention.bytes` properties) is defined per topic.
+This means we can't define longer storage for time buckets far in the future and very short retention for short-term time buckets.